-Amaxophobia Counselling Wolverhampton
+Amaxophobia Therapy & Counselling

 Amaxophobia is the Fear of Riding in Cars and is frequently about specific types of roads such as motorways which may be ‘more difficult to get off’.

 Amaxophobia sufferers may become “back seat drivers” which can distract the driver and increase the odds of the car crashing due to the constant stressing and verbalising.
 In this sense, sufferers may also have control issues and dislike other people being in control of the car.